annotation/text-fabric/tf/docs/about/volumes.md

     This mapping had been useful to construct the volume, but it is also useful to have when you work with the volume.
 Because it enables you to transfer results obtained against a volume to the work the volume is part of.
-*   all features in the volume have metadata statig the name and the top-level sections of this volume.
+*   all features in the volume have metadata stating the name and the top-level sections of this volume.
 This is important for registering provenance information.
 *   There is more, and that has to do with the problems we encountered.